Embassy of Bricks and Logs is on a mission to create quality outerwear with contemporary fashion appeal, deeply rooted in streetwear culture.

 Items made by the Embassy are designed in Germany and proudly manufactured in China.
 The team makes it a point to work with smaller production partners, in need of the business, and keen to grow together – while maintaining a friendly, even familial vibe.
 We only work with partners who can guarantee good working conditions for their employees.

-Due to the small-business-approach, Embassy is able to ensure that every production step is done in-house: No outsourcing, no sub–contracting.
+Due to the small-business-approach, Embassy is able to ensure that every production step is done in-house: No outsourcing, no secret subcontracting.

-That being said, it’s one of the main goals here at the Embassy to get certified through the whole production chain by working with third-party stakeholders to assure the well-being of every woman and man working on Embassy garments.
+That being said, it’s one of the main goals here at the Embassy to get certified through the whole production chain by working with third-party stakeholders.

 Embassy of Bricks and Logs is a vegan company.
 For us, sustainability starts and ends with taking a wholesome approach, including every living being along our supply chain – this includes animals and therefore animal-derived products.
 It is a matter of animal rights and ethics first, but the impact on animal-derived products have on the environment is another big factor.
 After all, animal agriculture is the second highest source of greenhouse gas emissions and has a huge impact on deforestation, ocean dead zones, acidic soil, world hunger… the list goes on.

-We‘re working closely with non-profit organisation People for the Ethical Treatment of Animals (PETA) to make sure the whole collection is PETA-approved vegan and proudly so.
+We‘re working closely with non-profit organization People for the Ethical Treatment of Animals (PETA) to make sure the whole collection is PETA-approved vegan.

 Most of our fabric suppliers are from South-Korea.
 South-Korea is a highly developed country and offers the best fabrics in the textile industry of the Far East, comparable to what Italy means to Europe.
-Our materials are bought from manufacturers that are mostly certificated (eco-tex or blue sign), such as YKK, Thermore and others.
+As we manufacture in China, sourcing in South-Korea helps keeping the carbon footprint for shipping materials in check.
+Our materials are bought from mostly certified manufacturers (eco-tex or blue sign), such as YKK, Thermore and others.

 Fillings & Padding

-For example, we just developed our very own filling material together with our manufacturer in China and called it E100.
+For example, in 2019 we developed our very own filling material together with our manufacturer in China and called it E100.
 It’s a faux-down material made from recycled PET-bottles from the world‘s oceans.

 The mesh-lining in Embassy coats is eco-tex certified.
 Other linings are made of 100% recycled polyester.

-Our jersey materials (sweatshirts, t-shirts & longsleeves) are made of 100% fairtrade organic cotton (GOTS certified) and in a Fairwear-certified production site in.
+Our jersey materials (sweatshirts, t-shirts & longsleeves) are made of 100% organic cotton and made in Portugal.

 Uppers & Shells

-The faux-fur used in Embassy products is commonly sourced as of now, as the look and feel of recycled materials isn‘t up to the quality standards we‘ve set for ourselves.
+The future fur materials used in Embassy products are commonly sourced as of now, as the look and feel of recycled materials isn‘t up to the quality standards we‘ve set for ourselves.
 We are, however, always searching for recycling-based or otherwise eco-friendly alternatives.

 We only use high quality zippers by YKK which are blue sign certified.
 All accessories (press buttons, zipper pullers, eyelets and so on) are bluesign certified products as well.